nalves599/bling-bank-sirs-project/REPORT.md

 This issue was discussed with the professor and it was agreed that this was not a issue as long as the verification is done by the third party using the library.
 It was discussed that the CLI tool does not need to protect against replay attacks.
 In the case of the backend, this implementation is done by the backend itself.

+###### Freshness

+The Library also has the ability to check the freshness of the document.
+While protecting, it can generate a nonce based on the current time or accept a custom nonce.
+While unprotecting/checking, a custom nonce verification function can be used.
+Allowing for modularity and flexibility.
+It was also discussed with the professor if the CLI should verify the freshness of the document.
+It was not required, but in the backend it was implemented.

 ##### Document Structure